Jammersplit/Randy.js/README.md

 # Randy.js
 A collection of primitive javascript functions for generating more versatile random results.

-To make the bare random function in javascript more interesting and useful, you often need to modify and map the values it gives you.

-The bare random function in javascript gives you randomly generated values from 0 to 1.
-To make it useful in your code you often need to modify the values it gives you.
-Mapping the random values to another range is straightforward.
-But to do more interesting things like toggling some events randomly, generating specific values, or having more conrol over the probabilities of random results needs a few more steps.
-This collection consists of a handful of fairly simple but handy functions written in javascript.
+The bare random function in javascript generates values from 0 to 1.
+To make it useful in your code you often need to modify the random values it gives you.
+Mapping the random results to another range is straightforward.
+But to do more interesting things like toggling some events randomly, generating specific values, or having more conrol over the probabilities of random results needs a bit more work.
+This collection consists of a few fairly simple but handy functions written in javascript.
 They are a convenient starting point to help modify the random function for creating a bit more useful and interesting kinds of randomness.

-This can be helpful for generative or parametric design, for situations where decisions and options should be chosen randomly, or for when exceptions and outliers should be introduced more intentionally in a process.
+This can be helpful for generative or parametric design, for situations where decisions should be made randomly, or for when exceptions and outliers should be introduced more intentionally in a process.

-All functions use the native `Math.random()` method in javascript, but should be easily adaptable to other languages.
+All functions here use the native `Math.random()` method in javascript, but should be easy to adapt to other languages.
 The functions work independently from each other and can be included individually.
 The functions won't do intensive checks of input parameters, so might fail if unexpected values are passed.

 The functions are not bundled in a class.
-You could include the functions directly in your code or even extend the native `Math` class yourself.
+So you could include the functions directly in your code or even extend the native `Math` class yourself.

 # Reference